kippmr/esri-social-bikes/README.md

 Limits and Assumptions:
 -----------------------
 * Assumes that the bicycle count at a bike hub is always greater than zero due to working with static data, which leads to a limitation that the app is unable to report the correct number of bicycles at a bike hub.
 Solution: use dynamic data provided by Toronto rather than static.
-* The app currently operates in the Downtown Toronto / East York area due to the limitation of Bike Share Toronto bike hubs placed throughout the city.
+* The app currently operates in the Downtown Toronto / East York area due to the limited availability of Bike Share Toronto bike hubs placed throughout the city.
 Solution: the application will update once more bike hubs are installed and recorded.

 Improvements:
 -------------